 Urban Legend Or Did Something Really Happen?

 Yet, the Dell H. Robison Junior High School is not the only school in Las Vegas that is the subject of a potential urban legend or haunting.
 On the other side of the city, there have been stories of yet many recollections of hauntings.
 The Hyde Valley Middle School was the neighboring building of a home that was soon transformed into the Little Choo Choo Daycare.
-The day care in its own right has some stories of the most unfortunate events.
-In one such instance, it was say a young boy that attended the day care was hit and later crushed to death under a toy train.
-Around the same time, it was also say that a teacher or staff member at the day care had comitted suicide while on the job.
+The daycare in its own right has some stories of the most unfortunate events.
+In one such instance, it was said a young boy that attended the daycare was hit and later crushed to death under a toy train.
+Around the same time, it was also said that a teacher or staff member at the daycare committed suicide while on the job.

 As of today, there have been no on-site deaths that have been reported at the school.
 There has also been no known timeframe between when the first haunting occurred.
 The events surrounding the school may still be a matter of dispute regardless of how much new information comes to light.
 Yet, there may be enough concrete evidence to further confirm that the haunting of the Dell H. Robison Junior High School.
 But the lack of evidence of who the spirit belongs to makes it a lot easier to dispute.

 The question that is often asked about the sites of apparent hauntings is this: is it worth the time to visit a place where a possible haunting occurred?
 In this case, there’s a good chance that you may experience some paranormal activity depending on the day.
 But it would not be the smart thing to just waltz right in and ask about ghosts during regular school hours.